Pinafore/cl1-hw/sequence/README.md

 Structured perceptron update (10 points)
 -----------------------------------------

-The second task to implement the update function of the structured perceptron.
+The second task is to implement the update function of the structured perceptron.
 Given a sentence, a predicted tag sequence and the gold tag sequence, update the vector `w` in the `update` method.